sitakanta007/llm-lab-backend/README.md

 📈 Logging & Monitoring

-All logs are stored in server.log
+Logs are stored in server.log

 /health endpoint is available for uptime checks

-Swagger UI for interactive API testing
+Swagger UI is available for interactive API testing